DeltaNeverUsed/VRC-mu0-Avatar/README.md

 A mu0 CPU on a VRChat avatar run entirely within the animator controller
 ## Features
-- Some sort of visual output (a 16*16 monochrome display) ✓
+- a 16*16 monochrome display ✓
-- Some sort of input (toggleable bits on the display) ✓
+- toggleable bits on the display ✓
 - Orignial mu0 Instructions
     - 0000 LDA S ✓
     - 0001 STO S ✓